ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 C.11.
 April 14, 2021

 C.11.1.
-Issue 107 - DMARCbis should take a stand on multi-valued From
+Ticket 107 - DMARCbis should take a stand on multi-valued From
          fields

    *  Proposed text that limits processing to only those times when all domains are the same.

+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 60]

+Internet-Draft                  DMARCbis                      April 2021

 C.11.2.
-Issue 82 - Deprecate rf= and maybe fo= tag
+Ticket 82 - Deprecate rf= and maybe fo= tag

    *  Proposed text to deprecate rf= tag, while leaving fo= tag as is

 C.11.3.
-Issue 85 - Proposed change to wording describing 'p' tag and
+Ticket 85 - Proposed change to wording describing 'p' tag and
          values

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 72]

-Internet-Draft                  DMARCbis                      April 2021

    *  The language expressing the semantics is proposed to be changed to be, in a sense, egocentric.
 How do I, the domain owner feel about